2023 Heat Mapping Campaign

 Bright shining sun in a clear blue sky.
 Thermometer in the foreground.

-On August 12, more than 200 volunteer Community Scientists traveled routes throughout Johnson and Wyandotte County, KS to identify heat islands in the two counties as part of the 2023 National Oceanic and Atmospheric Administration (NOAA) Urban Heat Mapping Campaign.
+On Aug.
+12, 200 volunteer Community Scientists traveled 31 unique routes to collect over 200,000 temperature and humidity data points throughout 310 square miles of Johnson and Wyandotte counties in Kansas to identify heat islands as part of the 2023 National Oceanic and Atmospheric Administration (NOAA) Urban Heat Mapping Campaign.

 "It's critical for city and county leaders to understand how environmental factors impact our residents differently, depending on where they live.
 We'll be glad to get the results of this study for help in planning for a more resilient future." -Mayor Sollie Flora, Mission